Haja-andri/Tips-Backend/README.md

 ]
 ```

-Incase of error, a proper code error will be sent back along with the error message
+**In case of error, a proper code error will be sent back along with the error message**

 ```